 If a lightning strike transient occurs when the device is in the talk state, the current is passed along the line to the integrated protection circuitry and restricted by the dynamic current limit response of the active switches.
-During the talk state, when a 1000V 10x1000 μ s lightning pulse (GR-1089-CORE) is applied to the line though a properly clamped external protector, the current seen at T{LINE} and R{LINE} will be a pulse with a typical magnitude of 2.5 A and a duration less than 0.5 μ s.
+During the talk state when a $1000\text{V } 10\times 1000\ \mu\text{s}$ lightning pulse (GR-1089-CORE) is applied to the line through a properly clamped external protector, the current seen at T{LINE} or R{LINE} will be a pulse with a typical magnitude of 2.5 A and a duration less than $0.5\ \mu\text{s}$.

-If a power-cross fault occurs with the device in the talk state, the current is passed though break switches SW1 and SW2 on to the integrated protection circuit but is limited by the dynamic DC current limit response of the two break switches.
-The DC current limit specified over temperature is between 80 mA and 425 mA and the circuitry has a negative temperature coefficient.
-As a result, if the device is subjected to extended heating due to a power cross fault condition, the measured current at T{LINE} and R{LINE} will decrease as the device temperature increases.
+If a power-cross fault occurs with the device in the talk state, the current is passed through the break switches SW1 and SW2 on to the integrated protection circuit but is limited by the dynamic DC current limit response of the two break switches.
+The DC current limit specified over temperature is between $80\ \text{mA}$ and $425\ \text{mA}$ and the circuitry has a negative temperature coefficient.
+As a result, if the device is subjected to extended heating due to a power cross fault condition, the measured current into T{LINE} or R{LINE} will decrease as the device temperature increases.
 If the device temperature rises sufficiently, the temperature shutdown mechanism will activate and the device will enter the all-off state.